Intergalactic magnetic field lower limits up to the redshift $z\approx3$: Results

 The above IGMF lower limits do not critically depend on the choice of the maximal photon energy $E_{max}=1$~TeV injected in the \CRBeam\ simulation.
 Corrected for redshift, $E_{max}$ is close to the maximal energy at which the sources with the strongest contribution are detected, as one can see in Fig.~\ref{fig:best-fit-sed}.
 Furthermore, the ubiquitously introduced high-energy exponential cut-off and intrinsic spectral curvature result in soft intrinsic source spectra above $\sim 100$~GeV, reducing the attenuated power up to and above $E_{max}$.
 This implies that further extension of $E_{max}$ far beyond 1~TeV energy also would not have a substantial effect on the predicted ``echo'' signal and thus the derived limits.

 The choice of the VHE attenuation model, at the same time, directly affects the IGMF limits.
 However, the Ref.~\cite{franceschini08} model, employed here, remains a conservative choice up to $z=2$, predicting roughly 20-60\% less of total VHE attenuated power at redshift $z\approx1$ compared to the other models supported by \CRBeam .
-Same can be said about the most recent attenuation model from Ref.~\cite{saldana21}, which predicts $7-15\%$ less attenuation depending on the redshift only at its lower uncertainty level.
+Same can be said about the most recent attenuation models from Refs.~\cite{saldana21, finke22}, with the former predicting $7-15\%$ less attenuation depending on the redshift only at its lower uncertainty level.
 At redshifts $z>2$ the employed Ref.~\cite{stecker16} model suggests attenuation similar to that of Ref.~\cite{saldana21} with other available in \CRBeam\ models predicting $13-80\%$ larger value.
 The performed above calculations may thus overestimate the ``echo'' power by not more than 20\% -- insufficient to explain the lack of the ``echo'' signal under the zero IGMF hypothesis.
-Indeed, while forcing the correspondingly lower ``echo'' signal in the calculations reduces the zero IGMF exclusion significance to $\approx 7.9\sigma$, it lowers the numerical limit value quoted above only twofold.
+Indeed, while forcing the correspondingly lower ``echo'' signal in the calculations reduces the zero IGMF exclusion significance to $\approx 7.6\sigma$, it lowers the numerical limit value quoted above only twofold.